ZachDaChampion/ZachDaChampion/README.md

 # Hi, I'm Zach

-I'm a computer engineer interested in robotics and embedded programming.
-I have experience in C, C++, Rust, Python, and web technologies.
+I'm a computer engineer with experience in robotics and embedded programming.
+I'm proficient in C, C++, Rust, and Python.

 # Chess Robot